 Where I see things differently from the other analysts has to do, I think, with which story elements we choose to prioritize.

 For me, the most important element in any story is the Story Goal.
 I see this as the lynchpin around which the rest of the story organizes itself.
 Though they disagree on the Story Goal of Frozen, both the other analysts place the Overall throughline in the domain of Situation.
 The Overall story concerns the majority of characters and the story world as a whole.
 Certainly, the kingdom of Arendelle finds itself in the difficult situation of perpetual winter when Elsa unleashes her powers (again by accident) at her coronation ball.

 However, I disagree with this interpretation.
 While the winter is certainly inconvenient to certain characters (particularly Kristoff and Oaken whose businesses take a downturn), no one seems to suffer serious costs as a result of it.
 There is no clear consequence that will result if the winter remains in effect.

 Nor is there a protagonist character pursuing the end of this winter.
 Anna is more concerned with restoring her relationship with Elsa and supporting her sister than thawing the kingdom.
-As for Elsa, who I see as the real protagonist, her primary concern is learning to control her powers or at least to use them in a way that does not cause harm.
-Achieving this goal is essential so that Arendelle can have an effective Queen who can both end the winter and also protect the kingdom from the scheming nobles who want to exploit it (Hans and Wesleton).
+As for Elsa, who I see as the real protagonist, her primary concern is learning to control her powers so that she does not cause harm.
+Achieving this goal is essential so that Arendelle can have an effective Queen who can not just end the winter but also protect the kingdom from the scheming nobles who want to exploit it (Hans and Wesleton).